 Pretend to Walk Away

-Walking away is always an effective way when bargaining.
+Walking away is always an effective way when bargain.
 This method should be used when you are nearly getting the price you want, but the merchant does not agree with you.
 If you walk away, many sellers will call you back and give you the price that you want.

 Observe and Learn from Local Buyers